mergermarket/go-exercise/ex006_mister_pointy/README.md

 Stub fuction definitions are provided, but you'll need to add the argument types and the return types.

+## Hints
+- Read the tests carefully to understand what's required - don't rewrite the tests.
-ProTip: Lean on the compiler and fix one error at a time.
+- Lean on the compiler and fix one error at a time.
+- Remember to clone this directory into your `$GOPATH`

+## To run the tests
+`go test`